-A student who officially withdraws from the College will be entitled to an adjustment based on the above procedures.
-It is the responsibility of the student to obtain the official "School Withdrawal Form" from the Registrar's office, complete the form and return it to the Registrar's office.
-Contact the Registrar at 727-376-6911 x339.
+A Quest student who officially withdraws from the College will be entitled to an adjustment based on the Quest Pro Rata Tuition Refund Policy.
+It is the responsibility of the student to request the "School Withdrawal Form" from the Registrar's office, complete and submit the form.